Voyager (Australian band): 2017–2019: Ghost Mile

-2019–present: Colours in the Sun and Eurovision Song Contest
+2019–2020: Colours in the Sun

-On September 21, 2018 Voyager performed at the o2 Indigo, London, UK as part of the European Space Agency's Space Rocks exhibition/concert, giving them the chance to play "Colours" and "Brightstar" from the forthcoming album.
+On 21 September 2018, Voyager performed at the o2 Indigo, London, UK as part of the European Space Agency's Space Rocks exhibition/concert, giving them the chance to play "Colours" and "Brightstar" from the forthcoming album.
 They also performed at the 229 the following evening as part of a short seven date European tour.

 Voyager were shortlisted to the Australian national final for the Eurovision Song Contest 2020 with "Runaway", but were ultimately not chosen as one of the ten acts to compete in the final of the selection.

+2022–2023: Eurovision Song Contest and Fearless in Love

 The band were selected to take part in the Australian national selection for the Eurovision Song Contest 2022, Eurovision - Australia Decides, in 2022.
 They placed second with "Dreamer".
 Following its performance on Eurovision - Australia Decides, "Dreamer" debuted at number 6 on the Australian Independent Label Singles chart.

 On 21 February 2023, it was announced that Voyager were internally selected to represent Australia in the Eurovision Song Contest 2023 with the song "Promise".
-The band is the first group to represent the country.
+While Australia has competed in Eurovision since 2015, all contestants from the country had up until 2023 been solo artists.
+Voyager therefore became the first band, as well as the first act from Western Australia, to represent Australia in the Eurovision Song Contest.
 "Promise" debuted at number 3 on the Australian Independent Label Singles chart.

+Ahead of the Eurovision Song Contest, Voyager performed in Eurovision pre-parties in Madrid, Amsterdam and London.
+While in London, on April 20, 2023 Voyager performed to a sold-out show at the Boston Music Room to rave reviews.

+Voyager won the second semi-final on 11 May 2023, a result determined solely by televotes.
+On 13 May 2023, Voyager was the fifteenth act to perform in the Grand Final and finished the competition in ninth place with 151 overall points, being the fifth Australian act to finish within the top 10.

+In a press release from the Eurovision Song Contest published 5 June 2023, the band has arranged and composed their mix of "Te Deum" for the European Broadcasting Union (EBU) for use in the YouTube Premiere countdowns of the Eurovision Song Contest channel.